mirage/mirage-www/tmpl/wiki/hello-world.md

 UNIX version you ran earlier.
 If you need more help, or would like to boot your Xen VM on Amazon's EC2, [click here](/wiki/xen-boot).

+If you are using an ARM processor, such as the Cubie Board, you will need some extra pins that can be found [here](http://openmirage.org/blog/introducing-xen-minios-arm).

 ### Step 2: Getting a block device

 Most useful unikernels will need to obtain data from the outside world, so